School of Music

 - Students who are dismissed may petition for readmission to the School of Music one semester from the date of dismissal.
 Students returning from dismissal will automatically be placed on probation.
 Failure to maintain a 2.5 GPA in music courses for the first semester of re-entry or to make a C- or better in all required music courses will result in permanent dismissal from the school.

-- All Music Performance, Music Education, Music Therapy and Music with an Outside Field/Technology concentration majors must pass a keyboard proficiency examination by enrolling in MUSC 29900.
+- All Music Performance, Music Education, Music Technology, Music Therapy and Music with an Outside Field majors must pass a keyboard proficiency examination by enrolling in MUSC 29900.
 Entering students who are prepared to take the examination may do so before registration; all others must register in piano courses until this requirement is satisfied.
 Popular Music majors will be required to pass proficiency exams in a secondary instrument of keyboard, guitar or voice.
 There is no keyboard requirement in the Music Industry major.

-- Audition and placement exams will be required of transfer students for Music Performance, Music Education, Music Therapy, Popular Music and Music with an Outside Field/Technology concentration majors.
+- Audition and placement exams will be required of transfer students for Music Performance, Music Education, Music Technology, Music Therapy, Popular Music and Music with an Outside Field.
 These are not required for the Music Industry major.

 - Following the fourth semester of applied music at the 300 or 400 level on the same instrument, students, for whom applied study is required, are eligible and will be expected to take the Upper Division Performance Examination (MUSC 29600), an applied music performance for the applied music instructor and music faculty.
 Successful completion of this barrier is required for continued applied study and progress towards degree completion.